mix3d/open-weather/README.md

 ## Known issues

 - Assumes US zipcodes.
 Doesn't Validate before navigating or fetching.
-- Time is in UTC, does not account for the timezone of the zipcode itself
 - Would be good to learn how to do server-side form submission to route with server components instead of the client-component hack I did.

 ## Getting Started